 Who is this Wireless Hard Drive for?

-- Hobbyists that like to try out new tech products for fun.
+- Hobbyists like to try out new tech products for fun.

-- People who need portable memory round the clock for smartphone or wireless data streaming.
+- People who need portable memory round the clock for smartphones or wireless data streaming.

 - Gamers who never have enough of pristine quality high memory hard drives.